 It cannot become a carte blanche to maintain ‘business as usual’ until 2030.
 Regularly and comprehensive reporting on sustainability impacts, with accountability from all organizations with an involvement, is essential to measure progress.

 Effective sustainability reporting offers a unique perspective on the role of the private sector, helping countries to work towards the Paris Agreement and the 2030 Agenda.
-While a multi-faceted approach is needed to reach these goals, we should be no means downplay the significance of reaching net-zero.
+While a multi-faceted approach is needed to reach these goals, we should by no means downplay the significance of reaching net zero.
 It is not a matter of either/or — we need to dramatically cut emissions and secure broader sustainable development in the process.

 It’s time for true leadership

 There are strong signs that business is already convinced of the urgency of the situation — and is, in fact, pressing governments to do much more.
 The We Mean Business Coalition call to action urges the G20 to limit average global temperature rise to 1.5°C. It has been signed by 778 business leaders — representing US$2.7 trillion in annual revenue.
 Furthermore, one-fifth of the world’s 2,000 largest public companies have set net-zero targets.